-Outlined by the Inland Revenue Authority of Singapore (IRAS), Singapore Exempt Private Limited companies can enjoy legal tax exemptions at 75% for the first $100,000 of corporate profits for the first three years after the initial setup.
+Outlined by the Inland Revenue Authority of Singapore (IRAS), Singapore Exempt Private Limited companies can enjoy legal tax exemptions at 75% for the first $100,000 of corporate profits for the first three years after the initial company setup in Singapore.

 |Corporate Profit||Tax Exemption Rate||Amount Exempted|

 The tax exemption policy for newly incorporate / setup Singapore companies will not be given to investment holding companies and businesses engaged in property development activities that are incorporated on and from 26 Feb 2013 onwards.
 These types of companies will still enjoy the partial tax exemption.

 Company will be given a 50% (CIT) Corporate Income Tax Rebate capped at $30,000 for each Year of Assessment.